2.6 Gait, Assistive Devices, Weight-Bearing Status

 3. Terminal swing (deceleration)

-Double-limb support occurs twice per cycle (at loading response and at pre-swing) and disappears at faster speeds (running).
+Double-limb support occurs twice per cycle (loading response and pre-swing) and disappears at faster speeds, which is the kinematic boundary between walking and running.

 Common Gait Deviations a PTA Documents